mfaisalghozi/warung-ide-2021/README.md

 ## Installation Guide
 - `git clone` this repo
-- `npm install` on frontend or backend
+- `npm install` on frontend and backend
-- `npm run dev` to run on localhost
+- `npm run serve-pack` to run on localhost

 ## Project Progress
 - [x] Init project